juzzlin/Argengine/README.md

 * Single .hpp/.cpp
 * Very easy to use

-# Design choices
+# Design Choices

-* The PIMPL idiom is used to maintain API/ABI compatibility
+* Argument values are passed as strings.
+The client is responsible for possible data conversions.
 * Most of the data is passed by value for a cleaner API.
 It is assumed that argument parsing is not the performance bottleneck of your application
+* The PIMPL idiom is used to maintain API/ABI compatibility

 # Installation